roblaing/swipl-webapp-howto/unit3/README.md

   atomics_to_string(HtmlList, '', Html).
 ```

-The way I've written the code in this unit dates back to before I decided to do HTML generating the prologish way, so I'll return to update it later.
+The way I've written the code in this unit dates back to before I decided to do HTML generating the Prologish way, so I'll return to update it later.

+Next &mdash; Unit 4: <a href ="https://github.com/roblaing/swipl-webapp-howto/tree/master/unit4">User authentication</a>.